bobbingwide/oik-batchmove/readme.txt

 Tested with WordPress 4.4.
 Now depends on oik v2.5 or higher

 = 2.4 =
-Upgrade if you want to: batch update meta data, perform WordPress SEO hide/unhide of posts
+Upgrade if you want to batch update meta data, perform WordPress SEO hide/unhide of posts

 = 2.3 =
 Upgrade if you need to recategorize from Uncategorized.